YEAR IN REVIEW

 We made history.

-Secured 38 charges against Elite Farm Services, Sofina Foods, and a chairman of Elite Farm Services after a 2017 MFA undercover exposé that revealed workers punting and throwing chickens and ripping the legs off conscious birds.
+Secured 38 charges against Elite Farm Services, Sofina Foods, and a chairman of Elite Farm Services after a 2017 Mercy For Animals undercover exposé that revealed workers punting and throwing chickens and ripping the legs off conscious birds

 - Worked with environmental groups to ban large-scale driftnets off California’s coast

-- Participated in a coalition effort that secured a ban on cruel cages for hens in Rhode Island
+- Participated in a coalition-wide effort that secured a ban on cruel cages for hens in Rhode Island

 We shared our vision of a compassionate world with millions of people.